NghiaNguyen170192/computational-ml-asm2/app/documents/SYSTEM_ARCHITECTURE.md

 - **User Experience**: Intuitive interface for non-technical users
 - **Documentation**: Comprehensive analysis and explanations
 - **Academic Rigor**: Thorough evaluation and critical analysis

-This system demonstrates the successful application of machine learning to solve real-world problems while maintaining high standards of software engineering and academic excellence.